 9. Use Baking Soda

 Mix two parts baking soda and one part water until it takes the shape of thick cream.
 Rub this cream on your fake nails with an orange stick and wait for five minutes.
 Let the cream soak into glue residue.
 Slide off each press-on nail with glue residue.
 Wash your natural nails with soap and water to remove any trace of residue.

 If you are not sure if you can take off your fake nails safely at home, visit a nearby salon and let the experts help you out.
 They are experienced in what they are doing and will ensure that your natural nails are in good condition.

-How long do press-on nails last?
+How long should you keep press-on nails on?

-Do press-on nails damage your natural nails?
+Do press-on nails damage your nails?

 - How To Remove Acrylic Nails At Home Easily – Tips To Follow

 - How To Remove Gel Manicure At Home: Tried And Tested Ways

 - How To Do A Manicure At Home: 10 Simple Steps